InfiniteMarcus/Infinitemarcus/README.md

 I'm a Computer Science student at the Federal University of São Carlos (UFSCar) - Campus Sorocaba.
 I am also part of the organization of the extension activity and hackerspace HackoonSpace, at the same university.

+At the moment, I aim to learn more about bots, Artificial Intelligence, web development and digital security.
+In the future, I want to go deeper into game development.

 ## 💻 - Working status

 I'm currently working on updating my [Monika bot repository](https://github.com/Infinitemarcus/Monika-bot) with new commands and good programming practices.
 This is my first Node.js project, so I still need to learn somethings.